Collective to Advance Multimodal Participatory Publishing

 Create a student built, digital, annotated bibliography of Norlin Library Special Collections fairy tale holdings.

 Expand and enhance the creative climate communication courses to increase student engagement by integrating technology into the curriculum, creating a digital archive of students artifacts, and design experiential learning opportunities with community partners.

 Create and develop learning plans, content, and modules that invite learners critical exploration of information literacies and digital environmentalism.
 Supports experiential digital teaching and learning, such as Buffscreate and other CAMPP projects.

 If you have come across any resources that you would like to share with the group, please upload them to our resource site (linked below).

-Fireside Stories is a documentation of the work of members of the Collective to Advance Multimodal Participatory Publishing (CAMPP), at the end of a three year cycle of the ASSETT Innovation Incubator at the University of Colorado Boulder.
+Fireside Stories is a documentation of the work which members of the Collective to Advance Multimodal Participatory Publishing (CAMPP) produce at the end of a three year cycle in the ASSETT Innovation Incubator at the University of Colorado, Boulder.
 CAMPP’s mission promotes faculty and student curation, cultivation, co-creation, and publication of knowledge.
 Under this umbrella, members developed and published various projects that meet academic standards and are open and accessible to the community at large.
-These audio recordings contain first hand accounts from CAMPP and project partners about their projects and their experiences throughout this period of development.
+These audio recordings contain first hand accounts from CAMPP and its project partners about their experiences throughout this period of development.